MicrosoftDocs/fabric-docs/docs/onelake/onelake-iceberg-tables.md

 This folder will also include the `latest_conversion_log.txt` file, which contains the latest attempted conversion's success or failure details.

-To see the contents of this file after creating your shortcut, right-click the Iceberg table shortcut under Tables area of your lakehouse and click **View files**.
+To see the contents of this file after creating your shortcut, open the menu for the Iceberg table shortcut under Tables area of your lakehouse and select **View files**.

 :::image type="content" source="media\onelake-iceberg-table-shortcut\view-files.png" alt-text="Screenshot View files menu item.":::